squint-cljs/squint/notes/browser-repl-dep-resolution.md

 in the browser, without forcing a page reload.
 Companion to `browser-repl-todo.md`.

+## Decision (2026-05-25): punt

+A page reload when a brand-new dep is first required at the REPL is acceptable for now.
+Use `optimizeDeps.include` for deps known up front (no reload for those).
+Revisit the shadow-style on-demand bundling (option 3) later if the reload becomes annoying.
+Rationale below.

 ## The problem

 squint's REPL eval compiles a form to JS that does runtime `await import('pkg')`